 One new positive COVID-19 case in PEI

-The individual traveled from Vancouver to Charlottetown with Air Canada.
-She departed Vancouver on September 19 on Air Canada flight AC128, arriving in Toronto on September 20.
-She then flew to Charlottetown the same day on Air Canada flight AC7460.
+The individual traveled from Edmonton to Charlottetown with Air Canada on October 13, 2020.
+She departed Edmonton on Air Canada Flight 162 bound for Toronto and then flew to Charlottetown the same day on Air Canada Flight 7460.

 The Chief Public Health Office has been in communication with the airline and, out of an abundance of caution, all passengers who travelled on these flights should monitor for symptoms.
 If any passengers develop symptoms of COVID-19 they should visit a Drop-in Testing Clinic to be tested.

 At this point, there is no evidence of community spread of COVID-19 in Prince Edward Island and the risk of transmission in the province remains low.
-Prince Edward Island has had a total of 58 positive cases of COVID-19 since the onset of the pandemic.
-All cases to date have been travel-related.
-Information about the province’s COVID-19 cases is available online.
+Prince Edward Island has had a total of 64 positive cases of COVID-19 since the onset of the pandemic.

 The Chief Public Health Office continues to work closely with the federal government, provincial and territorial counterparts, government departments and Health PEI to monitor the pandemic situation and prepare for all COVID-19 related impacts to the province, including health, social and economic.
 The public health risk of COVID-19 is continually reassessed and Islanders will be updated as new information becomes available.